PiCommCapp/PiStreamNIA/README.md

 On an existing computer download the [Raspberry Pi Imager](https://www.raspberrypi.com/software/), insert a SD Card, and launch the software.

-Select the appropriate RPi hardware and then `Raspberry Pi OS Full`.
-Then select the SD Card and select `Create`.
+Select the RPi model being used and then select `Raspberry Pi OS (64-bit)`.
+Select the SD Card and select `Create`.
 When you are asked to apply settings select `Edit Settings`.
 Set the username and password, make sure wifi is off, and select to install a SSH server.
 Finally set and note the `hostname`.

 Boot and connect:
 Connect the RPi to the streaming network and boot it up.